mlitchard/lambdaweb.com-content/blog/2015/11/fizzbuzz-3.md

       Right r >>= k = k r

-What this means is, with a little modification we can make a cleaner [control structure](https://www.fpcomplete.com/school/starting-with-haskell/basics-of-haskell/10_Error_Handling) that is easy to read and extensible.
+What this means is, with a little modification we can make a cleaner [control structure](https://www.fpcomplete.com/school/starting-with-haskell/basics-of-haskell/10_Error_Handling) that is easy to read and extend.

-First we change the sematics of our code a little.
+First we change the semantics of our code a little.

     fizzbuzz :: Integer -> Either FizzError String fizzbuzz i = Right $ fromMaybe (show i) $ getOption fizzbuzz'